HinodeXRT/xrtpy/docs/dem_overview.rst

 The Python solver is designed to closely follow the logic of the SolarSoft/IDL routine `xrt_dem_iterative2.pro <https://hesperia.gsfc.nasa.gov/ssw/hinode/xrt/idl/util/xrt_dem_iterative2.pro>`__:

 * Uses a regular log10(T) grid.
 * Represents log10(DEM) at a set of spline knots.
-* Uses a least-squares algorithm to minimize chi-square.
+* Uses a least-squares algorithm to minimize chi-square statistic.
 * Supports Monte Carlo noise realizations for uncertainty estimation.

-Small numerical differences can arise due to:
+Small numerical differences between the Python and IDL implementations can arise due to:

 * Different interpolation choices (for example, cubic splines from SciPy).
 * Differences in optimization libraries (lmfit versus IDL MPFIT).